manuelmsperanza/POICorner/OrcXlsLoader/README.md

 # OrcXlsLoader

-Oracle excel loader can help you to bulk load the content of an excel file straight into a database.
+Oracle Excel loader can help you to bulk load the content of an excel file straight into a database.
 Each sheet can represent a database table.
 To make it work, you need to create a property file for every sheet and every environment you intend deploy your data.